lindaprotocol/documentation-en/docs/clients/wallet-cli.md

 #### How to Create a Witness

-Applying to become a witness account requires a fee of **100,000 TRX**.
+Applying to become a witness account requires a fee of **100,000 LIND**.
 This portion of the funds will be burned directly.

 ##### Create a Witness - `CreateWitness [owner_address] url`
 > Apply to become a Super Representative candidate.